Fleet logo

 10. Select + Assignments and assign yourself the Enterprise Mobility + Security E3.
 Assign the test user the Intune licnese.

-For instructions on how to connect Fleet to Azure AD, in the Fleet UI, select the avatar on the right side of the top navigation and select Settings > Integrations > Automatic enrollment.
+For instructions on how to connect Fleet to Microsoft Entra ID, in the Fleet UI, select the avatar on the right side of the top navigation and select Settings > Integrations > Mobile device management (MDM).
 Then, next to Windows automatic enrollment select Details.

 Step 3: Test automatic enrollment

-Testing automatic enrollment requires creating a test user in Azure AD and a freshly wiped or new Windows workstation.
+Testing automatic enrollment requires creating a test user in Microsoft Entra ID and a freshly wiped or new Windows workstation.

 2. At the top of the page search "Users" and select Users.